 It's Time!: Signs of Going Into Labor

-There are many signs that will tell you that you're close to going into labor and that will let you know when you're in it.
+There are many signs that will tell you that you're close to going into labor.
 As I mentioned earlier, every woman is different.
 So if you don't experience some of the signs or if you experience them differently from how I describe them, don't worry, it's not a bad thing.
 Like pregnancy, labor and childbirth is very personal.
-My labor story will not be the same as yours or even as my future labor and delivery stories.
+My labor story will not be the same as yours.
+Even my future labor and delivery stories will be different.

-This is a term for the baby dropping farther into the pelvis, in preparation for labor and delivery.
+This is a term for the baby dropping further into the pelvis in preparation for labor and delivery.
 You may notice feelings of pressure or constantly having to pee.
-You may even not feel anything at all, in fact someone else may notice that your baby has dropped.
+This is due to more pressure being placed on the bladder.
+In contrast, less pressure is placed on the diaphragm, which allows the mother breathe easily.
+This will certainly help during delivery.
+You may not feel anything at all when the baby settles itself lower.
 I both felt the shift in pressure and was told by others that it looked like my baby boy had dropped.

 Braxton Hicks are sporadic false contractions caused by the tightening of the muscles in the uterus.
-Believe it or not these contractions actually begin about six weeks into your pregnancy, however you will not feel them until your third trimester.
+Believe it or not, these contractions actually begin about six weeks into your pregnancy.
+However, you will not feel them until your third trimester.
 This symptom can be confusing as it may cause you to think you're going into actual labor.
 Remember these contractions are sporadic, so they will be random and you may be able to relax them by resting, switching positions, or moving.
-Labor contractions will be much more intense and less random (not every woman experiences them at regular intervals.
-I didn't).
-Think of it as practice for your uterus.
+Labor contractions will be much more intense and less random.
+Keep in mind that not every woman experiences them at regular intervals.
+I didn't.
+Think of Braxton Hicks contractions as practice for your uterus.

 The Nesting Process